-As the Acting Director, I certify that no material weaknesses were found in the design or operation of our internal controls and financial systems, as discussed beginning on page 17 of this report.
-I have also made every effort to verify the accuracy and completeness of the performance data presented in this report.
+In my capacity as the Chief Operating Officer, Performing the Duties of the Director, I can confidently attest that no material weaknesses were identified in the design or operation of our internal controls and financial systems, as detailed in the report from page 18 onwards.
+Every measure has been taken to ensure the accuracy and completeness of the performance data presented in this report.
+Our commitment to transparency and accountability remains unwavering.

-Gregory T. Goldstein Acting Director November 15, 2022
+Gregory T. Goldstein